Spiced Cider Margaritas

 Preparing your Spiced Cider Margarita:

 -Let’s start by rimming the glass, shall we?
 In a small bowl, combine the raw sugar and cinnamon.
-Pour a splash of Grand Marnier into a separate bowl.
-Dip the rim of the glass in the Grand Marnier to moisten it, and then immediately dip the glass in cinnamon sugar.
+Moisten the rim of the glass with a lemon wedge, and then immediately dip the glass in cinnamon sugar.
 (You’ll have enough cinnamon sugar for about 4-5 cocktail glasses.)

 -Pour over ice into your rimmed glass.
 (If you don’t have a cocktail shaker, you can obviously just mix everything together in the glass.
 Duh.)
 Garnish with a cinnamon stick, a slice of apple, and a dash of ground cinnamon if you’re feeling fancy.

-- 5 ounces spiced apple cider (If you can’t find spiced cider, you can always spice your own.)
+- 5 ounces spiced apple cider If you can’t find spiced cider, regular cider is fine!

 - 2 tablespoons raw sugar